jeremylt/autoDM/README.md

-# Auto Game Master
+# Heterogeneous Client Auto Dungeon Master

-This repository provides the code for an auto DM for Dungons and Dragons 5e via Alexa or web interface.
+## Overview

-## Using the Auto DM
+This repository provides the code for an auto DM for Dungeons and Dragons 5e via Alexa skill or web interface.

 The user can request a monster, NPC, encounter, or plot arc by challenge rating, environment, or both.
 Monsters come from the Monster Manual, Volo's Guide to Monsters, and Mordenkainen's Tome of Foes.
+Plot arc ideas and multi-monster challenge rating calculations come from the Dungeon Master's Guide.

 ## Demo

 The Alexa skill can be accessed [here](https://www.amazon.com/Jeremy-L-Thompson-Auto-Master/dp/B07QFVN96G/ref=sr_1_1?keywords=auto+game+master&qid=1555011836&s=digital-skills&sr=1-1-catcorr).

-A demo web version can be accessed [here](https://jeremylt.github.io/AutoDMWebsite/).
+A demo web version can be accessed [here](https://jeremylt.github.io/autoDMWebsite/).